algolia/magento/_src/m2-technical-troubleshooting.md

     Note that the last link can be very useful to eliminate the most common issues that you can meet.
 </div>

-So after reading those articles, you should be familiar with:
+After reading those articles, you will be familiar with:

 - Installing the Magento extension
 - Setting your credentials